-These things sounds like "bad habits" to many people but right now, the only thing that matters is to get her to sleep, in whichever way.
+These things sound like "bad habits" to many people but right now, the only thing that matters is to get her to sleep, in whichever way.
 As long as she is overtired, there will be no way for her to self settle easily.
+An overtired baby simply won't go to sleep easily.
 Also you want her to have positive associations with sleep if she is to come to love sleep later on as well.

 2) A few questions to try and find out if some discomfort is causing her sleeping so little during the day: